roman-milk/roman-milk.github.io/robs-fortune.md

  We worked out a story that was believable and it was a good thing because we weren't five minutes into the dinner conversation when Betsy Newman asked that very question and Ellen said:

  "I backed into his truck in the library parking lot and I left a note with my name and telephone number under his windshield wiper.
 He called me and one thing led to another and here we are."
-Report_Story #4